GaloisInc/ivory/ivory-tutorial/tutorial.md

 some functions from the C standard library: `srand`, `clock`, `rand` and `printf`.

-Let's begin by importing the functions we'll need from the C `time.h`, `stdio.h` and `stdlib.h` headers.
-Make sure to include these definitions in the definition of `exampleModule`.
-Note that when `printf` is imported, it's imported at a specific type (`Uint16 :-> ()`).
-The purpose for this is that Ivory doesn't support variable-argument functions.
-If we would like to use `printf` with different arguments, we need to import a new symbol for each occurrence.
+We'll begin by importing the functions we'll need from the C `time.h`, `stdio.h` and `stdlib.h` headers.
+Make sure to include these in the definition of `exampleModule`.
-Luckily, this only pollutes the Ivory namespace -- the generated code will only ever call `printf`.

 ```haskell
 clock :: Def ('[] ':-> Uint64)